papadavis47/comfortablefeelingdumb-blog/content/blog/sand-beneath-my-feet/index.md

 Eventually, after two years or so, I settled on the _arrondissement_ or **district** of web development.
 I was narrowing it down - albeit slowly.

 More recently, I narrowed my vision down even further to the frontend of the stack.
-That is what brings me the most joy and sense of accomplishment when I complete a task.
+That is where I get the most joy and sense of accomplishment when I complete a task.
 For now, anyway.
 I am always open to evolving.
-But for now, I call myself a frontend web developer - and I happy to be focusing on this side of things 😄
+But for now, I call myself a frontend web developer - and I happy to be focusing on that side of things 😄

 ## Closer to DRY land 🏖 🙏